axiom-data-science/portal-docs/overview.rst

 	*************
 	Through the Data Explorer, data products are processed at various levels for download and visual exploration.
 	Data Product Levels:

-	* Instrument deployment (Level 1): Unprocessed, parsed data parameter that is in instrument/sensor units and resolution.
+	* **Instrument deployment (Level 1)**: Unprocessed, parsed data parameter that is in instrument/sensor units and resolution.
 A deployment is the act of putting infrastructure in the water, or the length of time between a platform going in the water and being recovered and brought back to shore.There are multiple deployment files per instrument.
 Refer to Deployments section.

-	* Full-instrument time series (Level 1+): This time series is created by joining recovered and telemetered streams for non-cabled instrument deployments (see example illustration below).
+	* **Full-instrument time series (Level 1+)**: This time series is created by joining recovered and telemetered streams for non-cabled instrument deployments (see example illustration below).
 For high-resolution cabled and recovered data, this product is binned to 1-minute resolution to allow for efficient visualization and downloads for users that do not need the full-resolution, goldy copy time series. **This is the primary product for visualization within the Data Explorer.**

-	* Full-resolution, gold copy time series (Level 2):  This time series represents the full-resolution dataset that has been calibrated and is in scientific units.
+	* **Full-resolution, gold copy time series (Level 2)**:  This time series represents the full-resolution dataset that has been calibrated and is in scientific units.
 The gold copy version has been processed, pre-built, and served to the Data Explorer and end users in a series of ‘gold copy’ netCDF files for each instrument.
 There is one gold copy file for every instrument, stream, and deployment.
 Users have access to these ‘gold copy’ netCDF files via THREDDS and ERDDAP.
 Refer to :ref:'Data Download Section <download-data-map-overview>'

 	.. _qartod-overview:

 	************************
 	Quality Control (QARTOD)
 	************************
 	Quality control algorithms are run on datasets and quality flag results are shown for visual exploration.
-The data quality procedures meet the U.S. Integrated Ocean Observing System (IOOS) 'Quality Assurance of Real Time Ocean Data (QARTOD) <https://ioos.noaa.gov/project/qartod/>'_ maintained through the'IOOS QC library.<https://github.com/ioos/ioos_qc>'_ The automated QC algorithms do not screen out or delete any data, or prevent it from being downloaded.
+The data quality procedures meet the U.S. Integrated Ocean Observing System (IOOS) [Quality Assurance of Real Time Ocean Data (QARTOD)](https://ioos.noaa.gov/project/qartod/) maintained through the [IOOS QC library](https://github.com/ioos/ioos_qc).The automated QC algorithms do not screen out or delete any data, or prevent it from being downloaded.
 The algorithms only flag “suspect” data points for visualization and deliver those flags as additional attributes in downloaded data.

 	Roll up quality flags summarizing pass, suspect, and failed values can be seen under Inventory.